Feminizing Hormone Therapy including estrogen and spironolactone

 Both of these clinics have multidisciplinary teams for supporting transgender and gender diverse youth and their families.

-Both accept most insurance plans - with with PCP referral - and both offer telehealth appointments, which may make the service more accessible for those unable to travel to Los Angeles or San Francisco.
+Both accept most insurance plans - with PCP referral - and both offer telehealth appointments, which may make the service more accessible for those unable to travel to Los Angeles or San Francisco.